CSV needs these to

 With a hiss and a burst of steam, the solar-powered test car jumped to life.
 I drove a short distance, eased to a stop, checked the steam-pressure and thermal-battery-temperature gages, shifted into reverse and returned.
 The car had moved smoothly with surprising power, and solely by heat energy stored on board.

-An intriguing contrivance--a 1977 Vega wagon tripped of its engine, transmission and drive shaft, and refitted with a 1915 Stanley engine, a monotube flash boiler and a 700 lb thermal battery--the experimental car effectively demonstrated the feasibility of using solar energy for vehicular propulsion.
+An intriguing contrivance--a 1977 Vega wagon, stripped of its engine, transmission and drive shaft, and refitted with a 1915 Stanley engine, a monotube flash boiler and a 700 lb thermal battery--the experimental car effectively demonstrated the feasibility of using solar energy for vehicular propulsion.

 Solar-power test car built by American Solar Energy Corp., Arlington, VA, represents significant advance in applying solar energy to vehicular propulsion.
 Equipped with steam engine, flash boiler and "thermal battery" that can be charged by parabolic reflector, proof-of-concept vehicle theoretically can travel 35 miles at 55 mph on one, three-hour charge from the sun.